Create AWS Managed Service for Prometheus Workspaces

 Environment: production

-The alias property provides a friendly name for the workspace, making it easier to identify in the console and CLI.
-The tags property adds metadata for cost tracking and organization.
-Without additional configuration, the workspace uses AWS-owned encryption keys and doesn’t send operational logs to CloudWatch.
+The alias property provides a friendly name for the workspace, making it easier to identify in the AWS console and API responses.
+The tags property adds key-value metadata for cost allocation and resource organization.
+Without additional configuration, the workspace uses AWS-owned encryption keys and no CloudWatch logging.

 Send workspace logs to CloudWatch